-You can use this to your advantage by serving healthy food on bigger plates and less healthy food on smaller plates.
+You can use this to your advantage by serving nutrient-dense, lower calorie foods on bigger plates and high calorie foods on smaller plates.

-Summary Smaller plates can trick your brain into thinking you're eating more than you actually are.
-Therefore, it's smart to consume unhealthy foods from smaller plates, causing you to eat less.
+Smaller plates can trick your brain into thinking you’re eating more than you actually are.
+Therefore, it’s smart to consume higher calorie foods from smaller plates, causing you to eat less.

-If you currently eat a grain-based breakfast, you may want to consider switching to a protein-rich meal, such as eggs.
+If you currently eat a grain-based breakfast, you may want to consider increasing the protein content of your meals.

-Summary Adding protein to your diet has been linked to weight loss, even without exercise or conscious calorie restriction.
+Adding protein to your diet has been linked to weight loss and decreased hunger.